 Busking (dealt with by the Council's Environmental Protection team)

-Car Boot Sales (not licenced by us, but permission may be required from the Council's Planning team)
+Car Boot Sales (not licensed by us, but permission may be required from the Council's Planning team)

 Door Supervisors (no longer dealt with by the Council, but by the Security Industry Agency)